Solo: Data Discovery Using Natural Language Questions Via A Self-Supervised Approach: Self-supervised Training Data Collection

 \subsubsection{Assigning $T_i^*$.}

 Large table collections contain table duplicates and near-duplicates.
 Consequently, a single question may be answered by more than a table.
 The approach considers \emph{any} table that can answer a question as a valid solution, and thus it creates multiple question table pairs.
-To detect duplicates, the current approach finds tables with the same schema.
-It is easy to include other duplicate detection techniques such as presented in Aurum~\cite{fernandez2018aurum}.
+To detect duplicates, our approach simply filters out tables with the same schema; it can be extended to use duplicate detection techniques~\cite{fernandez2018aurum,koch2023duplicate} .